Frequently Asked Questions

 12. Where do I view my pay stub?

-The most efficient method for an activated soldier to receive pay stub information is to contact the Employee Call Center at 907-465-3009 or email at employeecallcenter@alaska.gov.
+The most efficient method for an activated member to receive pay stub information is to contact the Employee Call Center at 907-465-3009 or email at employeecallcenter@alaska.gov.
 The State of Alaska has an online Employee Self Service portal; however, you would need to know your employee ID# and have a password set up prior to utilizing the portal.
 In many activation situations, you may not have access to a computer or have all the information necessary to view through the portal.
 The Employee Call Center can assist.

 13. Who do I contact if my pay doesn't look correct?